datagrok-ai/mol-track/api_design.md

 - `POST /schema/assay`  will define allowed/expected properties for assay_type_details, assay_details, assay_type_properties.
 The properties represent categorization of the assay type whose values would be stored in *assay_type_details*, experimental conditions that would be stored as the assays level in the *assay_details* table, and result types and experimental conditions that would be stored at the *assay_results* level.  *in vivo*, *in vitro*, *in celluo* are examples of an **assay format** property that would likely be declared at the *assay type* level.

-N.B.
-I am not happy with the titling of the major sections of the following schema
+TODO: I am not happy with the higher level (major sections) key names of the following schema

    ```json
    {